shuaib7860/GraphHierarchy/README.md

 gh.forward_influence_centrality(graph, None)
 ```

 The return of this function is an $N \times 1$ dimensional array indexed by the nodes with values of their respective forward influence centralities in the same order as graph.nodes().
 A final function returns all the possible node, edge and graph metrics so far developed in this theory.
+This is in order of the tuple index, hierarchical level vector, influence centrality vector, trophic difference adjacency matrix in sparse format, democracy coefficient and hierarchical incoherence.

 ```sh
 gh.forward_hierarchical_metrics(graph, None)